fopina/rpg/content/posts/K3swarm.md

 * capabilities took ages to be supported, devices are not yet
 * overlay network sucks (??
 Issue with keepalived / constant errors in journal)
 * no affinity, missed for sidecars
+* no sharing network namespace (very useful for vpn and other sidecars)
 * ... add others ...?

 ## To check